bensu/doo/README.md

 (require '[doo.runner :as run])

 (defn main
-    "The fn you want to run"
+    "The function you want to run"
     []
     ;; what you want to do
     (catch-the-ghost!)